alex-gusto/banners/modules/slider/README.md

 ### Slider options

-- `rootSelector`- string, default is ".scene-manager".
+- `rootEl`- string or element, default is ".scene-manager".
 Root slider class.
-- `holderSelector`- string, default is ".scene-manager-holder".
-Holder scenes class.
-- `sceneSelector`- string. default is ".scene-manager-scene".
-Class of every scene.

 - `skipDelay` - default is 200.
 Delay while user scrolls.
 Less delay skips less slides.

 - `mode` - defailt is "in-out".
 Hiding and showing fire at the same time. 'out-in' - Showing fires after hiding has finished.

 - `nav` - boolean, default is false.
 Activate navigation buttons.
-- `navSelector` - Default is ".scene-manager-nav".
-Class for navigation holder buttons.
+- `navEl` - string or element.
+Default is ".scene-manager-nav".
+Class for navigation holder buttons. **Searching is going inside RootEl for selector.
+Use element to keep navigation ouside root**.

 - `arrows` - boolean, default is false.
 Activate navigation arrows (prev/next).
 - `arrowsSelector` - Default is ".scene-manager-arrow".
 Class for navigation arrows.